-The three-dimensionality of the complete problem and its turbulent implications could also be studied in a similar framework as the setups in \citet{negi_unsteady_2018} and \citet{yang_three-dimensional_2019}.
-The problem of controlling incipient separation and dynamic stall, for example, could benefit from such work.
-The effects of finite aspect ratio on the model predictions, as well as their effects on the dynamic-stall process at higher perturbation amplitudes, could also be studied in detail.
-Three-dimensional flow interactions at the airfoil tips may be of significant interest for both the lift of the oscillating wing as it encounters a gust and the evolution of its wake, which would affect the performance of other aerodynamic profiles downstream.

-The parameter ranges studied could also be varied in future work, with lower $k$ values that could be more easily reached in experimental studies and with a range of phase offset values.
-The studies conducted here, however, have shown that gust interactions may significantly modify the unsteady loads on an oscillating airfoil, suggesting that further parametric studies of the superposed gust-oscillation problem may inform the design and control of aerodynamic components in gusty environments.
-In applications involving the control and optimization of lift, this work provides predictive capabilities that can lead to more efficient design.
-This is directly relevant to the operation of rotorcraft, small aerial vehicles, and turbines in unsteady atmospheric and oceanic flows.
+Despite these limitations in the parameter space, the results of this study are sufficient to suggest that gust interactions can significantly modify the unsteady loads on an oscillating airfoil, that these unsteady dynamics should be taken seriously in the design of wind-turbine blades, and that simple analytical models can help produce longer lasting and more resilient wind turbines.